wizo06/japanese/docs/temp.md

 What is a *clause*?
 To put it in simple terms, a clause is basically a sentence that is inside another sentence.
 Let's recall our train analogy here.

-Main wagon "A" | Engine "B"
+Main car "A" | Engine "B"
 :---: | :---:
 - | -